Sing on Pitch: 8 Exercises to Make It Happen Every Time

 To learn to sing in tune, testing yourself with a recording is a great first step.

 Sing a simple line, record it, and listen to the recording.
+This is a super-easy “sing on pitch test” that anyone can do at home.

 You might even play the recording over a backing track to see exactly how close you got to the right pitch.